 A multi-scalar methodology including extensive public input and GIS analysis identified opportunities to strengthen mode connectivity between bikes and transit.

-The Bike and Ride Access and Implementation Plan seeks to understand existing users of the system, key factors driving users to access transit by bicycle, and current barriers to access, and to develop recommendations that will improve access.
-By linking the region’s expanding bicycle network to transit infrastructure and improving bicycle access, amenities, and programs, METRO services can appeal to a wider audience.
+The plan seeks to understand existing users of the system, key factors driving users to access transit by bicycle, and current barriers to access, and to develop recommendations that will improve access, amenities, and programs.

 Cyclists ask certain questions to determine whether transit could help them make their trip: Why should I bike to transit for this trip?
 Where should I connect to the transit network?
 What will I do with my bike once I get to transit?
 Is there a safe and easy route to reach transit and my destination?
 To answer the questions that cyclists have about using transit for their trip, the Metro Bike and Ride Plan uses a framework of four key principles: Communicate, Integrate, Connect, and Implement.